noop-inc/noop-sample-app-covid-19-mobility/README.md

-# Noop Full-Stack Sample Application (Node.js, Vue.js, Express.js, DynamoDB, Python)
+# Noop Sample Application COVID-19 Mobility Dashboard
+#### Built for Noop with Node.js, Vue.js, Express.js, DynamoDB, Python

 ### Table of Contents
 - [What is Noop?](#what-is-noop)